jdalrymple/gitbeaker/README.md

 });
 ```

-General rule about all the function parameters:
+A general rule about all the function parameters:

-- If its a required parameter, it is a named argument in the functions
+- If it's a required parameter, it is a named argument in the functions
-- If its an optional parameter, it is defined in a options object following the named arguments
+- If it's an optional parameter, it is defined in a options object following the named arguments

 ie.